grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.icon.size**

-The size of the icon in the Radio Button.
+The size of the icon in the RadioButton.
 Expects `string`.

 Defaults to